 As always, listen to your body!
 If cold is making you feel worse than try heat, and vice versa.
 If you are heating or icing your injury and it is not going away you may want to consult your chiropractor or other provider to get to the root of what is going on.

 If you are in Charlotte and need extra help, book an appointment today at our Charlotte chiropractic clinic to learn how to start living a more pain- free and active life.
-Also check out our blog and learn some helpful tips to have a healthier back here.
+Also check out our article and learn some things that might be making your back pain worse here.

 Author: Dr. Courtenay Schroeder